 Grill: To cook with intense heat on an open burner or maybe grilled inside the oven.

 Pan-Broil: To cook in a hot uncovered fry pan, while the oil or fat can be poured off as it accumulates.

-Pinch: A pinch is a very little amount of tiny particles like salt, spice etc that can be held between thumb and forefinger.
+Pinch: A pinch is a very little amount of tiny particles like salt, spice, etc that can be held between the thumb and forefinger.

-Planked: It means the food is cooked on thick hardwood plank.
+Planked: It means the food is cooked on a thick hardwood plank.

 Render: To melt solid fat into liquid by heating slowly.

 Roast: To cook meat, potato, or other solid food by dry heat in an oven.

 Sauté: To fry food in a low layer of oil.

 Scald: To reduce temperature just below the boiling point, so that bubbles do not break.